minavadamee20/351_group_project/README.md

 6. run "cat recvfile" to ensure file sent.

 How Our Team Collaborated on this Project:
 We both worked on this project together.
 We went over the TODO comments together and filled out the functions as a team.
+Samantha mostly worked on the sender file while Mina worked on the reciever file.
+We made sure that we used the same variables to stay consistent throughout the entirety of the project.
+We filled out the same functions on different files to ensure both files matched where they needed to.